glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## browser-create-filtered-deck.py: Create Filtered Deck from the Browser
+## browser-create-filtered-deck: Create Filtered Deck from the Browser

 Adds a hotkey and menu item to the browser that launches a **filtered deck creation** dialog **based on the current search**.